What are the pros and cons of electric cars?

 The pros of an electric car

-While a considerable amount of energy is required to build a car, and electricity is used to recharge the batteries (which may also create emissions, depending on the source), research shows EVs are less polluting overall than traditional combustion cars.
+While a considerable amount of energy is required to build a car, and electricity is used to recharge the batteries (which may also create emissions, depending on the source), research shows EVs are less polluting overall than traditional combustion-engined cars.

 Lower running costs